On the distribution of Born transmission eigenvalues in the complex plane: The Born transmission eigenvalues and the real line

 \n The right hand side of the above asymptotic relation is real-valued and positive.
 This provides the desired contradiction.

 Thus, to finish the proof it remains to establish \eqref{alpha tilde bound}.
 Let $|z|<1-\epsilon$ for some small $\epsilon>0$ and $\Re z >0$.
 We have the representation

 \n where we chose the contour of integration to be the line segment joining $0$ to $\Re z$, followed by the one joining $\Re z$ to $z$.
 As the first integral in the above formula is real, it does not affect the imaginary part of $\widetilde{\alpha}$.
-For the second integral, it is easy to see that $|1+\sqrt{1-\xi^2}| \geq 1$, which implies the desired bound
+For the second integral $|1+\sqrt{1-\xi^2}| \geq 1$, which implies the desired bound